 As a freshman in high school, how difficult was it adjusting to a new setting while also getting adjusted to diabetes after your diagnosis?

 Fortunately, my mom is a nurse and helped smooth the transition.
-She took me to diabetes-management classes and helped get me into a basketball camp where I met kids from all around the country with Type I. I was a camper there for three years and a counselor for 10.
+She took me to diabetes-management classes and helped get me into a basketball camp.
+It was there that I met kids from all around the country with Type I. I was a camper there for three years and a counselor for 10.
 The Chris Dudley Basketball Camp for Kids with Diabetes was pivotal in creating my identity as a kid adjusting to life with diabetes.

 What are some of the biggest challenges you face today as a diabetic?
 How do you get over them?